AbductiveLearning/ABLkit/docs/Examples/HWF.rst

 Then, we create a reasoner by instantiating the class ``Reasoner``.
-Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
+Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible with the knowledge base.
 When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo-labels predicted by the learning part, and then return only one candidate that has the highest consistency.